gibsonpp/GR-sslcm-data/README.md

 Because rotary screw traps only catch fish moving downstream past the trap, they do not count fish that were spawned downstream of the trap.
-In order to account for the contribution of any downstream spawning to juvenile production, in this data set the estimates of of the number of fish passing the screw traps are expanded by the ratio of the number of redds (from the appropriate brood year) counted above the screw trap to the total number of redds counted in the population for that brood year.
+To account for the contribution of any downstream spawning to juvenile production, in this data set the estimated number of fish passing the screw trap is expanded by the ratio of the number of redds (from the appropriate brood year) counted above the screw trap to the total number of redds counted in the population for that brood year.

 **Years of data:** 29 (BY 1992 - 2020)